khornberg/cloud-events-handler/README.md

 ## Example Problem
 How do we use Django (or any WSGI compatible framework) to handle events?

-_Could be
+_Events could be_
 * CloudEvents from CNCF - https://cloudevents.io/
-* AWS, Google, Azure events too_
+* AWS, Google, Azure events too

-Django is tied to the web.
+Django is tied to the web, really HTTP.
 CloudEvents are part of that but do not share the same expressions.

 ### Examples:
 ```